BrianDunneKK/JavaScriptGames/GuessNumber/Stage4/README.md

-# Guess the Number - Stege 4
+# Guess the Number - Stage 4
 JavaScript game created by CoderDojo Kilkenny

 This is Stage 4 in the development of a basic guessing game.